 Following on from the 1864 Convention was the second Convention in 1906 regarding maritime warfare and the third Convention in 1929, which dealt with the treatment of prisoners of war.
 At an International Red Cross Conference in Stockholm in 1948, the four Geneva Conventions were developed: ‘The Convention for the Amelioration of the Wounded and Sick in Armed Forces in the Field’, ‘The Convention for the Amelioration of the Condition of the Wounded, Sick, and Shipwrecked Members of Armed Forces at Sea’, ‘The Convention Relative to the Treatment of Prisoners of War’ and ‘The Convention Relative to the Protection of Civilian Persons in Time of War’.
-These four Conventions were later accepted on 12 August 1949 in Geneva – the official anniversary of the Conventions that we celebrate this year.
+These four Conventions were later accepted on 12 August 1949 in Geneva.

 The changing nature of conflict in 21st century society however has posed new and challenging issues in relation to keeping the Geneva Conventions relevant.
 While the core principles of the Conventions are timeless, the increasing prevalence of non-international armed conflicts (NIAC), urbanisation of conflict, new technologies and the increasing levels of climate change, have all posed challenges in terms of the applicability of the Geneva Conventions in this largely new territory.
 These challenges provide us with an opportunity to reflect on the nature of conflict over the last seventy years and consider how we will go forward in the coming years to ensure that the limits of war are respected.
 So, while we celebrate the importance of the Geneva Conventions and their protection of the most vulnerable in conflict situations, we also must use this moment to consider how we will adapt to our ever changing modern society and the address challenges that it will bring with it.